pepopo978/nampower/README.md

 - On swing spells (the window functions as a cooldown instead where you cannot immediately double queue on swing spells so that I don't have to track swing timers)
 - Channeling spells
 - Spells with terrain targeting

+Only one gcd spell can be queued at a time.
+Pressing a new gcd spell will replace any existing queued gcd spell.

+Non gcd spells have special handling.
+You can queue up to 5 non gcd spells, and they will execute in the order queued with `NP_NonGcdBufferTimeMs` delay after each of them to help avoid server rejection.
+The non gcd queue always has priority over queued normal spells.

+`NP_ReplaceMatchingNonGcdCategory` will cause non gcd spells with the same StartRecoveryCategory to replace each other in the queue.
+The vast majority of spells not on the gcd have category '0' so enabling this setting will cause them to all replace each other.
+One notable exception is shaman totems on TWoW that were changed to have separate categories according to their elements.

+This can be useful if you want to change your mind about the non gcd spell you have queued.
+For example, if you queue a mana potion and decide you want to use LIP instead last minute.
+However, this will also prevent using certain cooldowns together with trinkets, such as Combustion followed by Mind Quickening Gem.
+Decide what works best for you.

 ### Why do I need a buffer?
 From my own testing it seems that a buffer is required on spells to avoid "This ability isn't ready yet"/"Another action in progress" errors.